 None of those “things” that you want to accomplish are just physical.
 They are mental too.
 I coach you as one person ready to take on your own life adventures.

 I am primarily a strength and conditioning coach, training with bodyweight, barbells, and dumbells.
 If you are mostly into pilates or yoga, I am probably not the right coach for you.
-That being said I have never competed in powerlifting or bodybuilding competitions and I am probably not the right coach for that either.
+That being said, I have never competed in powerlifting or bodybuilding competitions and I am probably not the right coach for that either, but, just like how I live the rest of my life, I’m down for it if you are.

 Is online coaching effective?